aerospike/aerospike-admin/doc/asadmin.md

 ###### Modifier
 - **diff** - only show parameters that are different for the nodes selected.
-    - IE =show config xdr compare= would only show paramters that are different.
+    - IE =show config xdr compare= would only show parameters that are different.

 #### set
 - The purpose of set is to provide an easier interface to set dynamic options as well as allow tab completion for the various options.